shawnferry/HOL7712-gitbook/setup/steps.md

 Setup.pp delivered a file into \/root called invalid.pp but how do we know that it is invalid?

-1. You can attempt to apply the manifest directly `puppet apply invalid.pp`
+1. You can attempt to apply the manifest directly.
+  `puppet apply invalid.pp`

 > Error: Could not parse for environment production: Syntax error at 'ensure'; expected '}' at \/root\/invalid.pp:10 on node puppet-0.us.oracle.com